Tony Veitch: Awards

 In 2002 he won the SPARC Adidas Award for Television Reporting; "the judges said that TVNZ’s Tony Veitch was a great talent in contemporary television reporting with a portfolio that showed the range of his considering reporting ability."

 In 2006 he won NZ Radio Awards Best sports presenter: Best Presenter or Talk Show and was a finalist in Best news: Best News Story Team Coverage (with Peter Everatt).

 In 2007, he won a New Zealand TV Guide Best on the Box Award for Best Sport Presenter, an accolade given to him again in 2009, after he resigned.

 Domestic violence

 Incident

 In early 2006 Veitch seriously assaulted his then-partner Kristin Dunne-Powell.
 The assault broke Dunne-Powell's back in four places and she needed temporarily to use a wheelchair.
 The injuries kept Dunne-Powell away from work for several months.
 Her injuries and the emotional trauma she suffered subsequently forced her to quit a managerial position at Vodafone New Zealand.
 Veitch paid Dunne-Powell NZ$100,000 not to reveal the assault publicly, and to explain the injuries as a result of falling down stairs.

 Veitch's lawyers argued for suppression of the police report, however some details were released prior to the court action.
-On 7 July 2008, Fairfax Media publications The Press and the Dominion Post reported the incident.